Letztes Update: 13. Februar 2026

-OLED displays are expensive due to advanced technology, higher production costs, and superior image quality compared to other screens.
+OLED displays are expensive due to advanced technology, high production costs, and superior image quality.
+These factors make them pricier than other screens.

 What factors contribute to the high OLED cost, and why are OLED displays more expensive compared to other types of screens?